mpbron/allib-chao-experiments/README.md

 We repeated each experiment with 30 seed sets.
 As the individual experiments can run concurrently, we use GNU Parallel to speed up the process.
-We executed our experiments on a machine with 512 GB of RAM and 48 CPU cores with the commands specified below.
-We advice you to adjust the core parameters to meet the specifications of your machine.
+We executed our experiments on a machine with 512 GB of RAM and 48 CPU cores with the below commands.
+We advise you to adjust the core parameters to meet the specifications of your machine.

 ``` console
 $ ./run_benchmark.sh /path/to/synergy synergy ./results/synergy ./jobs 30 40 20 1